top of page

 얌마 : A very casual and often rough way of addressing someone, similar to "hey" or "yo."
 It is often used between close friends or when addressing someone younger.
 It can come off as rude or informal depending on the context.

-끔은 : 끔 means "dream."
-In this context, it's referring to life aspirations or goals rather than a dream one has while sleeping. 은 is a topic marker.
+끔은 : "dream." 끔 means "dream." 은 is a topic marker.
 It emphasizes "꿈" (dream) as the topic of the sentence.
-The marker 은 (used after consonants) or 는 (after vowels) is used to indicate what the sentence is about.
 Here, it brings focus to "your dream."

 뭐니 : "What is it?" or "What’s that?" 뭐 means "what" and the 니 ending is used when asking questions in a casual tone, often when the speaker is older or talking down to someone.